paukstelis/octoprint_deploy/README.md

   * Change udev rules for an instance with `sudo octoprint_deploy/octoprint_deploy.sh replace`
   * Always a good idea to update octoprint_deploy from time-to-time with `git -C octoprint_deploy pull`
 # Recent Changes
+* Remove cloud plugin setup for template.
+This causes more issues than it helps.
+Cloud plugins should typically be installed manually and configured for each instance.
+* Verify that OctoPrint gets installed in virtual environment.
+Opens remove_everything prompt of executable does not exist.
 * Remove path double slashes that seemed to prevented deletion of timelapse videos.
 * Check for spaces in instance name, admin user, and password
 * Force camera port to be greater than 7000